A review of Hydropower, Production, and Powerhouse

 What is Hydropower?

-“Hydropower is a clean and renewable energy source that provides affordable power throughout the country.” — Seth Moulton
+“Hydropower is a clean and renewable energy source that provides affordable power throughout the country.” — Seth Moulton.

-What are the Catigories of Hydropower?
+What are the Categories of Hydropower?

 Hydropower can be divided into four basic categories:

-• Run-of-river Hydropower
+Run-of-river

 Hydropower systems that employ a dam to store water in a reservoir are known as “storage hydropower” systems.
 Electricity is generated by discharging water from the reservoir via a turbine, which powers a generator.